tapegram/blog/blog/on_retros/README.md

 1) We scheduled a recurring monthly in person happy hour (once everyone was vaccinated) so people had the option of interacting in person with their coworkers.
 2) We started experimenting with recurring zoom "game nights."
 We did a few ad hoc starting at 5pm (so the day actually ended at 5) and if you wanted to you could join in to play code names, or among us, or jackbox games.
 Depending on how the team felt week to week, we would start to have these as often as every day.
 3) We gave everyone a personal action item to go ahead and schedule a bunch of PTO.
 In our experience, unlimited vacation days leads to people not taking vacations.
 So we tracked setting up vacation days in our sprints for a while.
-4) We also experimented with other mini end of day events like a "mini retro" every day where teams could demo their work for the day and get change management and UAT signoff and bring up issues we could discuss in standup the next morning.
+4) We also experimented with other mini end of day events like a "mini retro" every day when teams could demo their work for the day and get change management and UAT signoff and bring up issues we could discuss in standup the next morning.

 ## Patterns!

 ### Action Items Not Getting Done

-If action items aren't being done, the most common problems are that either they aren't tracked as part of normal sprint work so they aren't top of mind for anyone, or the action items aren't concrete and actionable enough to actually get done.
+If action items aren't being done, the most common problems are that either they aren't tracked as part of normal sprint work, so they aren't top of mind for anyone, or the action items aren't concrete and actionable enough to actually get done.

-For the first case, as recommended early, I strongly suggest converting all action items to tickets at the top of the next sprint so they are given the first class "normal day-to-day work" experience.
+For the first case, as recommended early, I strongly suggest converting all action items to tickets at the top of the next sprint, so they are given the first class "normal day-to-day work" experience.

 For the latter case, I'd recommend applying the same standards you apply to your other engineering tickets to the action items from retros.
 That means clear context and well-defined acceptance criteria.
 Following the same principles as normal tickets in a sprint, the more well-defined the scope and AC, and the smaller the scope of the ticket, the easier it is to start and complete.